open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 access.
 We will find the default Prometheus configuration YAML file in the folder, named `prometheus.yml`.

-Let's create a new file in the same location as `prometheus.yml`, called `otel.yml` for this exercise.
-Copy and paste the entire content below into the otel.yml file we have created just now.
+Let's create a new file in the same location as where `prometheus.yml` locates, and named the new file as `otel.yml` for this exercise.
+Then, copy and paste the entire content below into the otel.yml file we have created just now.

 ```yaml
 global: